WHAT COUNTRY FRIENDS IS THIS ?

 New Tour 2019/2020

-The Deep Freeze Option, a play by joachim matschoss, featuring georgia eyers, delta brooks, tatiana kotsimbos and seon williams
+The Deep Freeze Option, a play by joachim matschoss, featuring georgia eyers, delta brooks, tatiana kotsimbos and seon williams.
+Original music by Ross Brooks.
+This piece will tour to France, germany, UK, Ireland, Netherlands, Switzerland, Poland, Singapore and Thailand.

 Missing in Me is a new theatre piece devised by the ensemble and Joachim Matschoss with music by Ross Brooks, Matthew Baker and Matthew Ganton.